ngx-rocket/generator-ngx-rocket/generators/app/templates/docs/coding-guides/angular.md

 After going through the checklist, make sure to also run an audit of your page through [**Lighthouse**](https://developers.google.com/web/tools/lighthouse/), the latest Google tool that gives you meaningful insight about your app performance, accessibility, mobile compatibility and more.

+## Keeping Angular up-to-date

+Angular development is moving fast, and updates to the core libs and tools are pushed regularly.

+Fortunately, the Angular team provides tools to help you follow through the updates:

+- `npm run ng update` allows you to update your app and its dependencies

+- The [Angular update website](https://update.angular.io) guides you through Angular changes and migrations, providing step by step guides from one version to another.